pablohdzvizcarra/my-software-developer-career/README.md

 ### Programming Change My Life

+##### Day 1179-1180 Happy New Year Programers

+Today I write my years goals about my career how Software Craftsmanship yeah I want to be a Software Craftsmanship.
+Some examples are Java Developer Certification, Red Hat certification, improve my English, learn new programming language and some more.
+This is a good exercise thank Own Your Teach Career book.

 ##### Day 1178 Concurrency

 Today I start to learn about concurrency in Java, I notice that I have a lot of lacks in this topic in the programming world.
 The next year I want to be a Java Developer Certificate by Oracle, I think that this topic is necessary.